bespinian/blog/content/posts/installing-arch-linux-on-uefi-with-full-disk-encryption.md

 ## Lock Root User (to be extra secure)

-1. Run `sudo passwd -l root` to lock out the root user
+1. Run `sudo passwd --lock root` to lock out the root user

 ## Install a Firewall